VidunderGunder/ml-ady-report/README.md

     - [ ] Routines
   - [ ] Autonomous operation with minimal interaction 24/7
 - [ ] Scale vehicle size
-  - [ ] Test framework on a 1/1 scale vehicle (e.g. car, wheel loader, excavator)
+  - [ ] Successfully use framework on a 1/1 scale vehicle (e.g. forklift, car, wheel loader, excavator)
 - [ ] Implementation project
   - [ ] Make deal with a suited candidate for implementation
   _Some of MLAdy's core members has already contacted their workplace regarding testing at their factory facilities.
 The contact person likes the idea and will likely propose an implementation when MLAdy is ready._